A hierarchical approach for multicontinuum homogenization in high contrast media: Introduction

 In contrast, some problems necessitate a focus solely on macroscopic variables, circumventing the need to resolve fine-scale details explicitly.
 Upscaling techniques establish a connection between microscopic and macroscopic scales by assuming that microscale solutions can be represented using different ansatzes of the macroscale solutions.
 Examples include homogenization \cite{hornung2012homogenization, cioranescu1999introduction} and the heterogeneous multiscale method \cite{abdulle2012heterogeneous, henning2009heterogeneous}.
-In this paper, we focus on the multicontinuum homogenization method \cite{chung2024multicontinuum, efendiev2023multicontinuum, xie2025multicontinuum, efendiev2024multicontinuum, bai2025multicontinuum}.
+In this paper, we focus on the multicontinuum homogenization method \cite{chung2024multicontinuum, efendiev2023multicontinuum, xie2025multicontinuum, efendiev2025multicontinuum, bai2026multicontinuum}.
 This method defines multiple continua to represent distinct physical regions.
 The macroscopic coefficient is obtained by solving a series of constraint problems in an oversampled representative volume element (or target coarse block) region.
 The constraints in the cell problems are used to represent different behaviors for different continua, which has been widely investigated in nonlocal multicontinuum upscaling (NLMC) methods \cite{chung2018non, chung2021nonlocal}, as well as in the CEM-GMsFEM \cite{chung2018constraint}.
 In fact, the accuracy of the upscaling coefficient depends heavily on the finite element (FE) grid used to solve the cell problems.
 In practice, since local geometries or material properties are typically non-periodic, resolving all cell problems on very fine grids is computationally expensive.
-For this reason, we introduce a general framework to hierarchically compute the upscaling coefficient.
+This motivates the development of a hierarchical strategy for computing the upscaling coefficient.